bain-cs110/bain-cs110.github.io/pages/_lectures/week10_lecture02.md

      duration: "57:18"
      live: 1
 ---

-Today we will be going over the Project 2 scope and looking at some examples.
-The class is virtual.
-Zoom link here: <a href="https://northwestern.zoom.us/j/92512948058" target="_blank">https://northwestern.zoom.us/j/92512948058</a>.

 ## Agenda
 1. Get the project 2 files and dependencies installed on your computer.
 2. Practice using three of the modules that we have designed to help you with project 2 (located inside of the `apis` folder):